-The Seven Stages of Acceptance, Guest-Post by Maddie Bayley.
+The Seven Stages of Acceptance, Guest Post: The Seven Stages of Acceptance, with Maddie Bayley

 Maddie is sweet spontaneity; she is the "coffee-today?" kind-of-friend, always a message away, willing to reschedule plans in order to just sit beside the ones who need someone near-------there to listen, to love, to talk.
 She is such a thoughtful soul, and this is very evident in the way she approaches certain topics, especially those in relation to social media and the "technology face."
 As a fellow graduating student, her vulnerability and humour both inspires and comforts me.
 I am thrilled to welcome her to the blog this morning.
 To read more, check out her blog here: https://www.vitriolicbumblr.com/?m=1.